-Appendix B-2 - Respirator Cleaning Procedures (Mandatory)
+Appendix B-2 to OAR 437-004-1041, Respiratory Protection - Respirator Cleaning Procedures (Mandatory)

 These are general procedures for cleaning respirators.
 You may also use the manufacturer's recommendations if they meet the objectives of these procedures to prevent harm to the user and/or damage to the respirator.